Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for normal location-scale mixture copulas

-The following theorem gives the formulas of Kendall's tau and Spearman's rho for the bivariate normal location-scale mixture copula defined in Definition~\ref{def:MN-copula}.
-In the theorem, we use $\Phi_2(x_1,x_2;\rho)$ to denote the cdf of the bivariate normal distribution $\mathrm N(0,\varrho(\rho))$.
+The following theorem gives the formulas for Kendall's tau and Spearman's rho for the bivariate normal location-scale mixture copula.
+In the theorem, $\Phi_2(x_1,x_2;\rho)$ denotes the cdf of the bivariate normal distribution $\mathrm N(0,\varrho(\rho))$.